 - The Natural Language Processing (NLP) involved (parsing, semantic analysis) is highly complex, very likely beyond the point of realistic application; - Text analysis usually renders a large number of concepts with strongly varying degrees of relevance.
-Separating relevant from irrelevant concepts is a daunting task that cannot be automated (without substantial material to "learn about the domain from", that is).
+Separating relevant concepts from irrelevant concepts is a daunting task that cannot be automated (not without substantial material to "learn about the domain from", that is).

 So, if we cannot rely on high quality bulk input that can be effectively analyzed (indeed we assume we cannot), then instead we prefer to start with the creation of a simple text that is purpose created to contain core domain concepts and show that such texts can be analyzed using simple, robust NLP techniques.
-In order to obtain such natural language input, we decided to use focused dialogue games.
-Such dialogue games have a clear goal shared by the participants in the dialogue.
+In order to obtain such natural language input, we use focused dialogue games.
+Formal dialogue games are interactions between two or more players, where each player acts by making utterances, according to a set of rules (cf. [14]).
+A dialogue game has a clear goal shared by the participants in the dialogue.
 As a consequence, it is reasonable to expect that the task of "filtering out" relevant concepts happens as the text is created, based on human intelligence in description/production rather than reading/interpretation afterwards.
 This "filtering" effect may be enhanced by structured/guided elicitation, i.e. by introducing additional rules in the dialogue setting that should be adhered to by the participants.
 This approach thus is based on an alternative method for domain modeling: a guided elicitation process, which aims at the production of focused texts including primarily relevant, core domain concepts in a structured environment, to which the automated, and therefore repeatable, extraction procedure is then applied.

 An additional advantage of our approach lies in our use of a basic meta-model that requires minimal categorization effort on behalf of the extractor.
 This reduces the sensitivity to errors in the extraction process.
-The structure we use matches the basic structures in many comparable but more elaborate meta-models (ontological meta-models), suggesting that, for example, extending this approach to more negotiation-specific and complex meta-models (such as negotiation description language [3], or to more generic wide-use ontology specification languages such as OWL [17], should not be too challenging.
+The structure we use matches the basic structures in many comparable but more elaborate meta-models (ontological meta-models), suggesting that, for example, extending this approach to more negotiation-specific and complex meta-models (such as a negotiation description language [3], or to more generic widely-used ontology specification languages such as OWL [18], should not be too challenging.
 Later refinement of the domain model is possible if required (both of the meta-model and of the elicitation procedure).